 Article continues below…

-Surprisingly wide, deep side decks with quite tall bulwarks for this size and style of boat will make it safe and easy to access the foredeck lounge.
+Surprisingly wide, deep side decks with quite tall bulwarks for this size and style of boat make it safe and easy to access the foredeck lounge.

 Both the cabins are similar in size.
 The forward one has slightly better headroom and is nominally the owner’s cabin but its bathroom doubles as the day heads.
 The aft cabin can be split into two singles, but it feels more private so we suspect that some owners will choose this one.

-Coachroof windows and skylights under the windscreen, in addition to hull windows, should make for a light interior.
+Coachroof windows and skylights under the windscreen, in addition to hull windows, make for a light interior.
 Key features in the lower saloon include a rise-and-fall TV, LED lighting and electrically-operated blinds.